haltarkon/restorer/README.md

 We can represent the nesting of classes and namespaces in the form of a tree for each of the modules (exe/dll).
 Combined trees of all modules are combined gives us a more complete picture, but this requires no collisions.
 The collected information is displayed in C++ header files, which can even be included in other C++ projects.
 Unfortunately, RTTI does not keep a list of class fields, so the task is much more complicated.
 At this point, the class fields need to be restored manually.

+Another useful feature of this application is that it tries to restore virtual function tables while maintaining the original order of functions.
+If you are lucky and enough information is collected, you can get a class/struct definition that can be used to call virtual functions when developing plugins (get pointer in run-time and cast to restored type).

 ## Requirements